fieldsoftheworld/ftw-baselines/README.md

 ## ⚠️ Note on Repository Structure <!-- omit in toc -->

-The `ftw-tools` CLI currently lives in this [`ftw-baselines`](https://github.com/fieldsoftheworld/ftw-baselines) repository due to legacy reasons.
-We plan to migrate the CLI and related tools into an `ftw-tools` repository soon.
-Until then, the latest and most complete version of the CLI still lives in `ftw-baselines`.
+The Fields of The World Command Line Inferface (FTW CLI),`ftw-tools`, currently lives in this `ftw-baselines` repository due to legacy reasons.
+We plan to migrate the FTW CLI and related tools into an `ftw-tools` repository soon.
+Until then, the latest and most complete version of the FTW CLI still lives in `ftw-baselines`.

 ## Table of Contents <!-- omit in toc -->